-Functional family therapy is a family-based therapy that was developed to help youth with behavioral issues, and has been proven effective in treating substance use disorders in adolescents.
-The goals in functional family therapy are to motivate adolescents and their families to reduce negativity in the household and to build skills within each family member to reduce problematic behaviors by using communication, effective parenting, and conflict management.
+Functional Family Therapy (FFT) is a family-based therapy that was developed to help youth with behavioral issues, and has been proven effective in treating substance use disorders in adolescents.
+The goals in Functional Family Therapy are to motivate adolescents and their families to reduce negativity in the household and to build skills within each family member to reduce problematic behaviors by using communication, effective parenting, and conflict management.

 Multidimensional Family Therapy

-Multidimensional family therapy (MDFT) is a family-centered therapy that addresses the individual, family, and environmental factors that influence a variety of behavioral issues in youth.
-This treatment is based on the idea that behavioral problems in adolescents are caused by many factors, and treatment should come from a place of respect and compassion.
+Multidimensional Family Therapy (MDFT) is a family-centered that addresses the individual, family, and environmental factors that influence a variety of behavioral issues in youth.
+This treatment is based on the idea that behavioral problems in adolescents are caused by many factors and treatment should come from a place of respect and compassion.
 In MDFT, youth learn coping, problem-solving, and decision-making skills, and the family learns ways to enhance family functioning.

 MDFT has been proven through research to be effective in treating substance use disorders in adolescents.